ni/nimi-python/docs/nidigital/class.rst

             :param timing_sheet:

                 Name of the timing sheet to apply.
-Use the name of the sheet or pass the absolute file path that you use in the :py:meth:`nidigital.Session._load_timing` method.
+Use the name of the sheet or pass the absolute file path that you use in the :py:meth:`nidigital.Session.load_specifications_levels_and_timing` method.
 The name of the timing sheet is the file name without the directory and file extension.